-of Units Transferred to # of ABLE Units Pacific Oaks Complete at Pacific
+of ABLE Units to Complete at Pacific Oaks

-60 M.A.
+M.A.
 Requirement +12

-80 M.A.
+M.A.
 Requirement + 9

-100 M.A.
+M.A.
 Requirement + 6

-120 M.A.
+M.A.
 Requirement + 3

 The number of additional units will depend upon the number of units required in a program.
 If the sum of program units and ABLE units exceed 42, the ABLE units beyond 42 units will be waived.